-- A. It is expressly agreed and understood that the total amount to be paid by the County to the Subrecipient under this Agreement shall not exceed \$20,500.00. - B. Funding may be used for the eligible expenditures for the Project listed in Exhibit A incurred and obligated between January 1, 2024, through December 31, 2026.
-Any SLFRF not spent by December 31, 2026, shall be returned to the County so that the County's obligation to return unspent SLFRF to the Treasury may be timely fulfilled. - C. The County will disburse the funds allocated to the Subrecipient in one payment.
-The payment of the total allocation will be disbursed to the Subrecipient only after the County receives an invoice from the Subrecipient for the payment. - D. The Subrecipient understands and agrees that the County's obligation to disburse SLFRF is expressly contingent upon the County receiving said funds from the federal government.
-In the event the federal government fails to remit said funds, or reduces said funds, the County may reduce or
+- A. It is expressly agreed and understood that the total amount to be paid by the County to the Subrecipient under this Agreement shall not exceed \$261,250.00. - B. Funding may be used for the eligible expenditures for the Project listed in Exhibit A incurred and obligated between September 1, 2024, through December 31, 2026.
+Any SLFRF not spent by December 31, 2026, shall be returned to the County so that the County's obligation to return unspent SLFRF to the Treasury may be timely fulfilled. - C. The County will disburse the funds allocated to the Subrecipient in a maximum of three equal payments.
+Each payment of one-third of the total allocation will be disbursed to the Subrecipient only after the County receives an invoice from the Subrecipient for each one-third payment.
+Once the Subrecipient expends 75% from the one-third payment received, the Subrecipient can invoice the County for the next one-third payment. - D. The Subrecipient understands and agrees that the County's obligation to disburse SLFRF is expressly contingent upon the County receiving said funds from the federal government.
+In the event the federal government fails

-- terminate its payment accordingly.
+- to remit said funds, or reduces said funds, the County may reduce or terminate its payment accordingly.
 No Adams County funds shall be encumbered or involved in this Agreement. - E. The Subrecipient must submit reports on the expenditures of its SLFRF, including the amount and purpose of each expenditure, to the County monthly.
 The County shall not disburse its subsequent payments (if applicable) if the Subrecipient has not complied with this monthly reporting requirement for each of its previous payments. - F. The County's fiscal year is the calendar year.
 The County and Subrecipient acknowledge and agree that the County's obligations under this Agreement shall not constitute a multiple-fiscal year direct or indirect debt or other financial obligation of the County within the meaning of Article X, Section 20 of the Colorado Constitution.